koreyGambill/chia-plotter-scripts/health-check/README.md

 cp ./config/health-check-config-example.json ./config/health-check-config.json
 ```

 Then update the health-check-config.json with your specific configuration and the IP address of your server.
+Acceptable values for smtp_location are 'local' or 'gmail'.
+Then follow either the Setup Local SMTP Server or Setup Gmail instructions below depending on your choice.

-### Setup SMTP Server
+### Option 1) Setup Local SMTP Server
+The code is able to be ran with a local SMTP server or with a gmail account.

 Here's a [great guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-18-04) from digital ocean on setting up an SMTP server which will allow you to send mail from your local machine.

+[This one](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-on-ubuntu-20-04) is more current, but doesn't go through certbot setup.

+### Option 2) Setup Gmail
+It's a good idea to create a gmail account specifically for this application.
+Then in your settings you just need to enable 2 factor authentication and then create an App password - that's the password you'll use for this application and you'll need to save it in the chia-health-checker.service file.
+See the Setup Daemon section below.

 ### Setup Daemon
 If you're using systemd, you can create these two files to run this script on a timer: